Space Filling Curves is All You Need: Communication-Avoiding Matrix Multiplication Made Simple: Introduction

-In this work we revisit space filling curves (SFC) to alleviate the problem of this convoluted outer-loop tuning.
+In this work we revisit space filling curves~\cite{bader2012space} (SFC) to alleviate the problem of this convoluted outer-loop tuning.
 SFC convert multi-dimensional coordinates (e.g.\ 2D) into a single dimension (1D), keeping nearby points in the high-dimensional space close in the 1D order.
 We partition the Matrix Multiplication computation space using recent advancements in generalized space filling curves (Generalized Hilbert Curves~\cite{gilbert}), and we obtain platform-oblivious and shape-oblivious matrix-multiplication schemes that exhibit inherently high degree of data locality.
-Unlike previous work~\cite{heinecke2008parallel} that used SFC to determine locality-friendly tensor layouts, but fails to generalize, yields complicated indexing in the micro-kernels and eventually offers limited performance upside over vendor-optimized libraries, we merely use the SFC to partition the \emph{tiled} GEMM computation space and we use the BRGEMM TPP for optimal single-core/single-output tensor tile code generation.
-Furthermore, we extend the SFC-based work partitioning to implement Communication-Avoiding (CA) 2.5D GEMM algorithms that replicate the input tensors and provably minimize communication/data-movement on the critical path of execution~\cite{solomonik2011communication, georganas2012communication}.
-The integration of the 2.5D CA-algorithms with the SFC-based partitioning is seamless and yields compact code ($\sim$30 LOC), yet it achieves state-of-the-art (SOTA) results on multiple CPU platforms (x86 and Arm), outperforming vendor-optimized libraries by up to 2$\times$ (geometric-mean speedup) across a range of GEMM shapes with varying aspect ratios.
+Unlike previous work~\cite{heinecke2008parallel,chatterjee1999recursive} that used SFC to determine locality-friendly tensor layouts, but fails to generalize, yields complicated indexing in the micro-kernels and eventually offers limited performance upside over vendor-optimized libraries, we merely use the SFC to partition the \emph{tiled} GEMM computation space and we use the BRGEMM TPP for optimal single-core/single-output tensor-tile code generation.
+Furthermore, we extend the SFC-based work partitioning to implement Communication-Avoiding (CA) 2.5D GEMM algorithms that replicate the input tensors and provably minimize communication/data-movement on the critical path of execution~\cite{mccoll1999memory,solomonik2011communication, georganas2012communication}.
+The integration of the 2.5D CA-algorithms with the generalized SFC-based partitioning is seamless and yields compact code ($\sim$30 LOC), yet it achieves state-of-the-art (SOTA) results on multiple CPU platforms (x86 and Arm), outperforming vendor-optimized libraries up to 5.5$\times$ across a range of GEMM shapes with varying aspect ratios (up to 1.8$\times$ speedup considering Weighted Harmonic Mean performance).
+Our GEMM implementation, named SFC-CA GEMM (see blue line in Figure~\ref{fig:motivation}), due to its platform-oblivious and shape-oblivious nature merely exposes a couple of algorithmic knobs, for which we derive simple analytical models, obviating the need for expensive auto-tuning.
+We showcase SFC-CA GEMM within: i) a real-world application, namely LLM inference, where we exhibit speedups up to 1.85$\times$ over SOTA inference pipelines with vendor-optimized libraries, and ii) SOTA distributed-memory Matrix Multiplication (COSMA~\cite{kwasniewski2019red}) with speedups up to 2.2$\times$ by leveraging SFC-CA GEMM as compute backend.
 The contributions of this work are: